Macrometacorp/docs/docs/search/operations.md

 ## SEARCH with SORT

-The documents emitted from a View can be sorted by attribute values with the standard [SORT() operation](../queries/c8ql/operations/sort.md), using one or multiple attributes, in ascending or descending order (or a mix thereof).
+The documents emitted from a search view can be sorted by attribute values with the standard [SORT() operation](../queries/c8ql/operations/sort.md), using one or multiple attributes, in ascending or descending order (or a mix thereof).

 ```sql
 FOR doc IN viewName